Wintellect/MSLearn/Introduction to Git/includes/10-use-tags-release-branches-hooks.md

 ### Make changes on the server

-You also realize that you haven't added your own cat to the site.
+You realize that you haven't added your own cat to the site.
 She would be very unhappy if she found out.

 Since you happen to be logged in on the server, you can make your changes there.